 Flight cancellations can be complicated and costly, especially if you don’t know how they work.
 This page helps address this concern.
 If you’ve booked a flight on British Airways and need to cancel your ticket, you’ve landed on the right page.
-You will learn how the British Airways cancellation policy works, when and how you can cancel your flight for free, the cancellation fees charged, and how to avoid paying it.
+You will learn how the British Airways cancellation policy works, when and how you can cancel your flight for free, the cancellation fees charged, and how to avoid paying them.

 British Airways Cancelled Flight Refunds

-According to British Airways cancellation policy, you are entitled to a full refund of your fare if:
+According to British Airways’ cancellation policy, you are entitled to a full refund of your fare if:

 - You cancel a ticket within 24 hours of purchasing it, as long as your travel date is at least 7 days later.